ChenghaoMou/async_task_pipeline/docs/index.md

 # Async Task Pipeline

-A high-performance Python framework for processing streaming data through CPU-intensive tasks using async I/O and thread-based processing.
+A Python framework for processing streaming data through computation-intensive tasks with an async I/O layer.
 ## Overview

-The Async Task Pipeline framework provides a flexible and efficient way to build data processing pipelines that can handle streaming data with CPU-intensive tasks.
-It combines the benefits of async I/O for handling input/output operations with thread-based processing for CPU-bound computations.
+The Async Task Pipeline framework provides a flexible and efficient way to build data processing pipelines that can handle streaming data with computation-intensive tasks.
+It combines the benefits of async I/O for handling input/output operations with thread-based processing for compute-bound work.

 ## Key Features

-- **Async I/O Integration**: Seamlessly process async iterators and generators
+- **Async I/O Integration**: Seamlessly handle async input and output
-- **Thread-based Processing**: CPU-intensive tasks run in separate threads
+- **Thread-based Processing**: Compute-intensive tasks run in separate threads
 - **Performance Monitoring**: Built-in timing and latency analysis
-- **Pipeline Composition**: Chain multiple processing stages together
+- **Pipeline Composition**: Chain multiple processing tasks together with stages
 - **Error Handling**: Robust error handling and logging
 - **Memory Efficient**: Queue-based processing with configurable limits